Budget Travel India: How to Explore 5 Major Cities Under ₹50,000

 Budget Accommodation Strategies

 **Book Direct:** Call hotels directly instead of using OTAs.
-Many offer 10-20% discount for direct bookings.
-Ask: "What's your best walk-in rate?" or "Any ongoing discounts?"
+Many offer 10-20% discount.
+Ask: 'What's your best walk-in rate?'

 **Mid-Week Travel:** Hotels charge 20-40% less Monday-Thursday versus Friday-Sunday.
-If possible, avoid weekend stays in tourist cities.
+Avoid weekend stays in tourist cities if possible.

 Transportation Money-Saving Hacks

-**Book Early, Book Smart:** Train tickets open 120 days in advance—book immediately for Tatkal quota.
-Flights are cheapest 6-8 weeks before travel, Tuesday-Thursday departures save 15-30%.
+**Book Early, Book Smart:** Train tickets open 120 days in advance - book immediately.
+Flights are cheapest 6-8 weeks before travel.
+Tuesday-Thursday departures save 15-30%.

 **Use Public Transport:** City metros and buses cost ₹10-60 per ride versus ₹200-500 for cabs.
-Delhi Metro covers entire city, Mumbai local trains are fastest way around, Bangalore Metro connects major areas.
-Buy travel cards: Delhi Metro smart card (₹50 deposit + balance), Mumbai local monthly pass (unlimited rides ₹400-700).
+Delhi Metro covers entire city, Mumbai local trains are fastest, Bangalore Metro connects major areas.

 **Walk When Possible:** Indian cities are chaotic but walkable in tourist zones.
-Mumbai's Colaba to Gateway of India: 15-minute walk saves ₹100 cab fare.
-Delhi's Connaught Place inner circle: completely walkable.
+Mumbai's Colaba to Gateway: 15-minute walk saves ₹100 cab fare.

 Food on a Budget: Eating Well for Less